-Many of the stores confidently display signs that read something similar to, "Try it for 30 days and return it for a full refund if you are not completely satisfied."
+Many stores confidently display signs that read something similar to this: "Try it for 30 days and return it for a full refund if you are not completely satisfied."
 It is a strong sales message that retailers use to nudge shoppers into buying.
 Some customers feel more confident about buying an item that they can return if they aren't satisfied.
 And while most reputable stores accept returns, the amount that customers get back might be considerably less if the store has restocking fees.

 Some retailers charge restocking fees to customers who return non-defective merchandise.
 It helps stores absorb losses that occur when merchandise is returned.
-This includes paying employees to process returns, repackaging and restocking the merchandise, testing the products, data removal, and having to reduce the price because the merchandise has been removed from the box and can no longer be sold as being new.
+This includes paying employees to process returns, repackaging and restocking the merchandise, testing the products, data removal, and having to reduce the price because the merchandise has been removed from the box and can no longer be sold as new.

 The average restocking fees are 10 to 20 percent (and up to 50 percent) of the retail price.
-Restocking fees are oftentimes deducted from returns of electronics, computers, mattresses, foundations, assembled and upholstered indoor furniture, water heaters, built-in home appliances, outdoor equipment and special orders.
+Restocking fees are often deducted from returns of electronics, computers, mattresses, foundations, assembled and upholstered indoor furniture, water heaters, built-in home appliances, outdoor equipment and special orders.
 Clothing that is out of season is also subject to restocking fees at some stores.